XNM1/linux-nixos-hyprland-config-dotfiles/README.md

 5. Enable `flake` support (more [here](https://nixos.wiki/wiki/Flakes#Enable_flakes_temporarily)) on your current system.
 Don't forget to run `sudo nixos-rebuild switch` after enabling `flake` in your `/etc/configuration.nix`.
 6. Copy or move all files (with replacements) from the `home` directory to your `$HOME` directory in Linux.
 7. Copy or move all files (with replacements and **sudo** permissions) from the `nixos` directory to `/etc/nixos/`. 🚨 Ensure that `system.stateVersion = "your_version";` is correctly set to the release version of the initial installation of your system in the `configuration.nix` file. 🚨 Also, for security reasons, ensure all files in the `/etc/nixos` directory are owned by **root**.
 If not, change ownership using the command: `sudo chown -R root:root /etc/nixos`.
-8. Run the command `sudo nixos-rebuild switch --flake /etc/nixos#your-hostname`.
-Replace `your-hostname` with your hostname before running the command; by default, it is set to `isitreal-laptop`.
+8. Run the command `sudo nixos-rebuild switch --flake /etc/nixos#your-hostname` or `nswitchu`.
+If you chose first command, replace `your-hostname` with your hostname before running the command; by default, hostname is set to `isitreal-laptop`.
 9. Post-installation configuration:

  - Import GNOME settings along with the theme by executing the following command: `dconf load / < home/.config/gnome_settings_backup.dconf`.
 Additionally, you can use tools like **gnome-tweaks** or **themechanger** to fine-tune specific theme preferences to your liking.